-The Barbara McDowell Foundation is recruiting attorneys to serve as volunteer Foundation Fellows for the Foundation’s Pro Bono High Impact Litigation Project.
+The Barbara McDowell Foundation recruits attorneys to serve as volunteer Foundation Fellows for the Foundation’s Pro Bono High Impact Litigation Project.
 The Project and the role of Foundation Fellows are described below.

 The Foundation’s ProBono High Impact Litigation Project, national in scope, brings together law firms, social justice organizations and volunteer attorneys to undertake by a joint effort significant litigation to protect the civil liberties and enhance the economic, health and social conditions of the poor and vulnerable.